Never Let Me Down (David Bowie song): Release and promotion

 "Never Let Me Down" was released through EMI in 1987 and was the first Bowie single to be made available on CD, including a newly remixed version.
-A digital download version of the tracks was made available online in 2007.
 Bowie performed the song on BBC's Top of the Pops on 16 September 1987 and it was aired on the first broadcast of the American version of the show.
 The track was additionally performed live during his 1987 Glass Spider Tour and included as part of the Glass Spider (1988) concert film.
+Bowie called his live performance of "Never Let Me Down" on the Glass Spider Tour "abrasive", and, influenced by the minimalist choreography of Pina Bausch, he elaborated that on the tour, "I'm on my knees, with my arms in a kind of straitjacket, [in] a crawl for three-and-a-half minutes.
+A girl is with me, [...] but she has a cylinder on her back, and every now and then she's giving me oxygen.
+It felt like a very protective, a very sad little image, and it felt right for the song.

 The song was added to several compilation albums, including Bowie: The Singles 1969–1993 (1993) and Best of Bowie (2002).
+A digital download version of the tracks was made available online in 2007.
 A re-mastered / re-recorded version of the song, as well as several original remixes of the song, appear on the box set Loving the Alien (1983–1988) (2018).

 Music video

 French director Jean-Baptiste Mondino was selected by Bowie to direct an accompanying music video.
 Regarding this, Bowie said, "It's an experiment; I'm really putting myself in his [Jean-Baptiste's] hands. [...]
 I think if I did it [the video myself], it would be very abrasive, and I'm not quite sure if that's how I want the song to come off visually.
 In concert it will be abrasive; it won't have the same quality as the video.
 But I really think Mondino is a fantastic video maker.
 He just knows that this is his genre.
 He's like a craftsman and that's what he's trying to perfect, this craft of making his five minutes work."
 Actor Joe Dallesandro makes appearances throughout the clip, announcing the dance marathon.
 A shot from the music video was used to commercialize 7" releases of the single.

-The video, described as a dream-like portrayal of a 1950s-style dance marathon, was viewed positively by one critic, who called it "creative and engaging."
+The video, described as a dream-like portrayal of a 1950s-style dance marathon, and heavily-influenced by the 1969 film They Shoot Horses, Don't They?, was viewed positively by one critic, who called it "creative and engaging."
 A review in the Los Angeles Times scores the video "excellent (85/100)" and the newspaper later rated the clip as one of the Top 10 of 1987.
 Bowie encyclopedist Nicholas Pegg called the video "years ahead of its time", saying that it "beautifully captures the song's dreamlike quality."